annarabeony/anna-portfolio/Experience/wiredcraft.md

 ## Wiredcraft

-[Wiredcraft](https://wiredcraft.com/) is a product digital product agency that owns offices in Paris and Hong-Kong too.
+[Wiredcraft](https://wiredcraft.com/) is a digital product agency that owns offices in Paris and Hong-Kong too.
 This agency works for famous fashion brands like Channel, Nike, Blueberry, Tiffany&Co.
 Wiredcraft mostly develops Wechat Mini-Programs.
 You should know that Wechat, and Mini-Programs which could be associated with, represent a large part of Chinese e-commerce.
 In China, every brand owns its Wechat Mini-Program to allow to their consumers a full-digital experience

 That's where Omni comes in, a platform intended to global brands that would like to give a cross-channel experience to their customers.
 Omni works on different branches: analytics, orders, and events management.
 Working on a such complex project was not an easy task for me, but I've learned so much.
 I've gained in speed, and I've learned to target problems and needs much faster.